Effective Date: April 5, 2017

 The Sites use third-party web analytics services, such as Adobe Analytics and Google Analytics, to help us analyze how visitors use the Sites.
 For further information about Adobe Analytics and how they use analytics data, click here.
 To go directly to an opt-out tool for Adobe Analytics, click here.
 To learn more about opting out of data collection through Google Analytics, click here.

-Often times, we may use certain advertising networks and exchanges that participate in the Network Advertising Initiative (“NAI”).
+Certain advertising networks and exchanges participate in the Network Advertising Initiative (“NAI”).
 NAI has developed a tool that allows consumers to opt out of certain interest-based advertising delivered by NAI members’ ad networks.
 To learn more about opting out of such targeted advertising or to use the NAI tool, click here.
 Please be aware that such opt-outs do not affect non-targeted ads.
 We are not responsible for the effectiveness of, or compliance with, any third-parties’ opt-out mechanisms or programs, or the accuracy of their statements regarding their programs.

 California’s “Shine the Light” law permits customers in California to request certain details about how certain types of their information are shared with third parties and, in some cases, affiliates, for those third parties’ and affiliates’ own direct marketing purposes.
 Under this law, a business must either provide California customers certain information upon request, or permit California customers to opt-in to, or opt-out of, this type of sharing.

 The Sites are not targeted to children under the age of thirteen (13).
-We do not knowingly collect personal information as defined by the U.S. Children’s Privacy Protection Act (“COPPA”) from children under 13, and if we learn that we have collected such information, we will delete it.
-If you are a parent or guardian and believe we have collected personal information from your child in a manner not permitted by COPPA, please contact us by emailing PrivacyCompliance@mdanderson.org.
+We do not knowingly collect personal information from children under 13, and if we learn that we have collected such information we will delete it in accordance with applicable law.